lhalloran/Gravi4GW/README.md

 - Uncertainty analysis in hydrogeological time-lapse gravimetry studies.

 ![](/Output/example_output_fig.png "Example output")

-## How to cite.
-Halloran, L.J.S. (under review), "Improving groundwater storage change estimates using time-lapse gravimetry with Gravi4GW".

 ## How to use.
 For a simple demonstration of usage, see `demo.py`.